-- 5.4.2 The main style of window in cottages is side hung, single glazed, timber casements such as those in Swan Green Cottages.
-An unusual variation to the shape of this window can be seen at Beehive Cottage where the casements have curved tops. - 5.4.3 In the late 18th and 19th century higher status buildings in the area, small paned timber vertical sash windows are the prevalent window style and are a demonstration of the wealth of the owners of the time.
-At the White Swan public house there are two particularly notable Venetian style window openings with sashes on the east bay of the main façade. - 5.4.4 Unfortunately, the use of non-traditional materials, such as PVCu has begun to replace timber windows.
+- 5.4 Windows - 5.4.1 Windows are a critical element of a building's design and even subtle changes can significantly alter the character.
+As distinct from their modern counterparts, traditional windows found in older properties are designed with the sub-frame and opening or fixed light flush, as opposed to the cruder design found in storm proofed windows.
+This traditional detailing produces a more harmonised design.
+Likewise, the position of the window in the wall, whether flush or set in a reveal, and the form of the glazing bars affects the play of light and shade, again significantly affecting the visual appearance. - 5.4.2 The main style of traditional window in cottages is side hung, single glazed, timber casements such as those in Swan Green Cottages.
+An unusual variation to the shape of this traditional window can be seen at Beehive Cottage where the casements have curved tops. - 5.4.3 In the late 18th and 19th century higher status buildings in the area, traditional small paned timber vertical sliding sash windows are the prevalent window style and are a demonstration of the wealth of the owners of the time.
+At the White Swan public house there are two particularly notable Venetian style window openings with sashes on the east bay of the main façade. - 5.4.4 The majority of the surviving traditional windows in the area are of a reasonable standard of design.
+Unfortunately, the use of non-traditional materials, such as PVCu has begun to replace the traditional timber windows.
 While aspirations to improve thermal insulation are understood, wholesale replacement of well-designed traditional windows can rarely be achieved satisfactorily using sealed double glazed units.
 A more appropriate solution is likely to be through proprietary draught stripping and secondary glazing.
 Existing windows should be retained, repaired or remade to a design appropriate to the period and design of the property.